 September 23 marks the launch of the 2019-20 Homework Diner season.
 Nearly 8,000 meals were served at the 2018-19 Homework Diners.

-If you aren't already familiar, Homework Diners are a collaborative effort between United Way of Ashevillle and Buncombe County, Asheville City Schools, Buncombe County Schools and a number of our Middle Grades Network Partners.
+If you aren't already familiar, Homework Diners are a collaborative effort between United Way of Asheville and Buncombe County, Asheville City Schools, Buncombe County Schools and a number of our Middle Grades Network Partners.
 We appreciate the YMCA of WNC who is helping us connect to federal resources to offset some of our food costs for students.

 Just the Facts